tau-adl/Detection_Tracking_JetsonTX2/README.md

 $ pip install -r requirements.txt

 ## Acknowledgment
-This code has been done based on the work available in the following github repositories:
+This code has been done thanks to the work available in the following github repositories:

 https://github.com/davheld/GOTURN